tetratelabs/func-e/pkg/cmd/testdata/getenvoy.md

 ## run

-Runs Envoy and collects process state on exit.
-Available builds can be retrieved using `getenvoy list`.
+Run Envoy and collect process state on exit

 ## list

-List available Envoy version references you can run
+List available Envoy builds

 ## fetch

-Downloads a version of Envoy.
-Available builds can be retrieved using `getenvoy list`.
+Download a build of Envoy